Almond Oat Crust Fig Tart

 Fig Leaves

-An interesting thing I recently discovered, while growing my own figs, is that the leaves are edible!
-Well, sort of.
 The leaves, when freshly picked, have a white milky sap that begins to drizzle out from the leaves immediately after picking.

-That’s right, it tasted and smelled just like coconut.
 After sipping a few tablespoons of the fig leaf tea, I realized it also left an oil-like texture on the tongue.

-What to make with fig leaves?
-I am still experimenting but for sure I would wrap them around anything you might wrap a banana leaf around to steam, bake or smoke what has been wrapped inside.
+I am still experimenting but for sure I would wrap them around anything you might wrap a banana leaf around to steam, roast or smoke what has been wrapped inside.

 Fish Roasted In Fig Leaves is what I made for a new television series airing in Summer of 2022 and for me, this is a winning recipe I will never forget!